-Through our facebook and Instagram pages, we have been encouraging young people to connect with us as we would in our usual work.
+Through our facebook and Instagram pages, we have been encouraging young people to connect with us both online and in person.
 During lockdown we’ve been running fun, creative and thoughtful challenges, tasking young people to spark their creative side, connect with their friends and community, and become actively involved in supporting each other.

 Young people have lots of questions about COVID-19, what’s happening around the world and our government’s response.
 So, we have been updating our young people on news regarding COVID-19, in line with the official government guidelines, to ensure that young people are keeping themselves safe; and that they understand what the changes across the world and in the UK mean for them and their lives at the moment.

-We are still a presence in the community with our young people through posting stories to our social media accounts, encouraging young people to reflect on their experiences and feelings about isolation and to share their experiences with us.
+We continue to be a presence in the community with our young people through our detached youth work and group work; and through posting stories to our social media accounts, encouraging young people to reflect on their experiences and feelings about isolation and to share their experiences with us.
 And we are always available to chat via phone, message, WhatsApp, whatever.

 We are a safe space to talk about any worries, thoughts or confusions young people may have in the midst of this outbreak; and we are also a place of laughter, encouragement and fun for all our young people.